 The Council's Monitoring Officer is contracted from North Norfolk District Council (NNDC) via a service level agreement with Eastlaw (part of NNDC) where Monitoring Officer duties were carried out on a part time basis working for Borough Council of King's Lynn and West Norfolk.
-The Monitoring Officer is appointed directly by NNDC on a salary of £73,968.
-The hours worked in 2020/21 for this council were 919 hours resulting in the council's share of salary at £45,840.96.
+The Monitoring Officer is appointed directly by NNDC on a salary of (tbc).
+The hours worked in 2020/21 for this council were (tbc) hours resulting in the council's share of salary at (tbc).
 This Monitoring Officer's remuneration is not included in the tables as they are fully remunerated by NNDC and will be included in NNDC's Statement of Accounts.